remilia-grimm/OpGuidesRemWrites/content/Engineering/Networking/databases.md

 **Create, Read, Update, Delete**

 SQL, Structured Query Language, interacts with relational databases (RDBMS), it is very powerful but also quite restrictive in that it requires schema, to create, read/retrieve, update, and delete records in its database, this is also known as CRUD (it encompasses both the actions we use to interact with the databases and how we feel about them)!
+Very technically, SQL and spreadsheets have this in common as well, the main differences being that RDBMS servers require Schema but they also can handle larger volumes of data and provide better security and access to spreadsheets.

 [TODO] Maybe flesh this out a little bit more.